EN5R/SQLspectre/README.md

 ## Running

-You can run SubCortex with the following command:
+You can run SQLspectre with the following command:

 ```bash
   python3.12 sqlspectre.py